Bluetooth speakers are a product of the new age of technology aimed at improving the entertainment aspect of life and making it portable.

 This double protection completely disarms the ions and turns them into the harmless reliable servants that we all know and love.

-To answer the question again, no, there are no dangers in keeping your Bluetooth speaker plugged in even when it’s completely charged.
+To answer the question again, no, there are no dangers in keeping your portable Bluetooth speaker plugged into AC power even when it’s completely charged.